babinyurii/apobec/README.md

 pip install apobec
 ```
 ## Usage
-`apobec` intended to be used in Jupyter Notebook.
+`apobec` is intended to be used in Jupyter Notebook.
 Create folder named `input_data` and put your fastas into it.
 Navigate into the directory which contains the `input_data` folder.
 Then import the package :
 ```python
 import apobec
 ```